 |hello, goodbye, sorry||hola, adiós, perdón||hola, adéu, perdó|

 Many common Catalan familiar words will be unfamiliar to Spanish speakers.
-In the vast majority of cases, Catalan words will be reminiscent of words from other Latin-derived languages like Italian and French (and others I’m not really familiar with).
+In the vast majority of cases, Catalan words will be reminiscent of words from other Latin-derived languages like Italian and French (and others with which I’m not really familiar).

 Sometimes, the Catalan word will be similar to a less frequently-used Spanish word, but still of Latin origin.
 For example, “red” is rojo in Spanish, but vermell in Catalan.
 The word vermell might remind you of “vermilion” in English.
 This word is also of Latin origin and exists in other Latin languages in various forms.